Alejanpro/InitialFlutter/README.md

 ## Efficiently syncing dags of blocks

 Bitswap is a very simple protocol.
-It was adapted and simplified fo
+It was adapted and simplified for ipfs-embed.
+The message